Ohio State Murders: Background

 Ohio State Murders is part of a series of plays by Adrienne Kennedy called "Alexander Plays".
 These plays are connected due to the recurring character, Suzanne Alexander.
+The plays are noted for their themes of infanticide and troublesome pregnancies.

 Kennedy was raised in Cleveland, Ohio.
-Her and her family were of the middle-class and both her parents were involved in fields that helped children academically.
-She started to write when she was a child, but didn't begin writing plays until she was an adult.
+She and her family were of the middle-class and both her parents were involved in fields that helped children academically.
+She started to write when she was a child but didn't begin writing plays until adulthood.
 By the time she started writing plays, she had already married her husband and was taking care of her first child.
-After marrying her husband, she left Cleveland and relocated to New York.
+After marrying her husband Joseph, she left Cleveland and relocated to New York.
+Kennedy worked on many plays post move and as a woman contributed greatly to the Black Theatre Movement of the 1960s as the field was mostly male dominated.

-While her childhood was filled with much diversity, Adrienne Kennedy was introduced to systemic racism when she went to Ohio State University.
+While her childhood was filled with much diversity, Adrienne Kennedy, like Suzanne Alexander, was introduced to systemic racism when she went to Ohio State University.
 There, she observed and took notice of the institution's discrimination against black people.
-By the time Kennedy was 34, her first story got published, Funnyhouse of a Negro.
+By the time Kennedy was 34, her first play received a production, Funnyhouse of a Negro.
 She was also a creative writing teacher at UC Davis and had other side interests, including writing musicals and writing for films.

-The story of Ohio State Murders takes place in Ohio State University during the 1950s.
-A decade before the civil rights movement, that was a time when there were only 300 black students.
+The story of Ohio State Murders takes place at Ohio State University during the 1950s.
+During the Civil Rights Movement, and a decade before the Black Arts Movement, that was a time when there were only 300 black students, and even fewer women writers.
 The total population of the campus rounded towards 27,000 people.
 At the time, black people were restricted from other things within the university that prevented them from growing in terms of gaining educational fulfillment, including not being allowed to major in certain subjects or be part of certain social clubs.
 Kennedy attended Ohio State University in the late 1940s and used her real experience as well the experiences of other black people to tell her story.
 She drew inspiration from the stories told to her by her mother and by the news of what was happening to black people around her neighborhood.